top of page

 O

-• OLISI (n.), a rod or stick; in Bernas Estocadas a stick of 36 inches, usually with a protuberance at one end that is used like the pommel of a sword, to stoop one loosing one's grip on the weapon.
+• OLISI (n.), a rod or stick; in Bernas Estocadas a walking stick of 36 inches, usually with a protuberance at one end that is gripped in the palm of the hand.

 • OPENSA (n., v.), offence or attack; the offensive striking techniques of Bernas Estocadas, applied specifically to the 12 Strikes.